Take The Money And Run? blog

-Take the Money and Run? a response to an event about ethics, funding and art by Mary Paterson
+A response to an event about ethics, funding and art by Mary Paterson

-by the Live Art Development Agency, Home Live Art and Artsadmin
+Introduction by the Live Art Development Agency, Home Live Art and Artsadmin

 Take the Money and Run? was an event about ethics, funding and art, which took place in London on January 29, 2015.
 It was a day of presentations and discussion hosted by our three arts organisations and produced in collaboration with Platform.